scipy-lectures/scientific-python-lectures/intro/scipy.rst

 not convex), the algorithm may find these local minima instead of the global minimum depending on the initial point.
-If we don't know the neighborhood of the global minima to choose the initial point, we need to resort to costlier global opimtization.
+If we don't know the neighborhood of the global minima to choose the initial point, we need to resort to costlier global optimization.

 Global optimization
 .....................